Federica000/Computational-Intelligence/Lab2/README.md

 ## Overview

-This repository contains the code for a simple implementation of the game of Nim, along with different strategies for playing the game.
+This repository contains the code for implementation of the game of Nim, along with different strategies for playing the game.
 The primary focus is on adaptive strategies that can dynamically adjust their parameters based on the current state of the game.

-## Contents

-- `nim.py`: Contains the implementation of the Nim and Nimply classes representing the game and a move, respectively.
-- `strategies.py`: Defines various strategies for playing Nim, including random moves, a strategy based on choosing the maximum possible number of objects from the lowest row, and adaptive strategies.
-- `evolutionary_strategy.py`: Implements an evolutionary strategy that evolves over generations using a genetic algorithm.
-- `analysis.py`: Provides functions for analyzing the state of the game, computing the nim sum, and finding optimal moves.
-- `main.py`: Demonstrates an oversimplified match between two strategies.
+### Nim Game

+The Nim game involves two players taking turns.
+Each turn, a player selects a pile and removes a certain number of objects from that pile.
+The game continues until no piles remain.

 ## How to Play